PEDx/shopify-theme-vue/README.md

 - Built-in Component Library: Comes with a customizable component library designed for quick adaptation to your project needs.

-### Roadmap

-- ♿ Semantic and Accessible Component Integration Reference or integrate community-driven component libraries to provide a collection of reusable UI and business components that follow semantic HTML and web accessibility (a11y) best practices.

-- 🔄 Vite Dev Integration for Shopify Theme Development Improve consistency between development and production environments by integrating Shopify theme development mode with Vite's dev server.

 ### Sections